 Never stop learning

 From computing courses to an ACBSP online MBA, there are always routes available to further an understanding of the industry.
+If you’re not ready to commit to a full program like that, you can take courses on Udemy to figure out what path you want to take.
 Every new thing learned can become assimilated into the way the company is run, pushing it to higher and higher levels.

 Build others up

 While building yourself personally, it’s easier to understand and be sympathetic to how others want to grow, but it’s also far easier to offer them advice that is relevant to their desires.
-Not only does this make you a great boss, but it also helps you to encourage your workforce to go from strength to strength, making them far more efficient, loyal, and effective.
+Not only does this make you a great boss, but it also helps you to encourage your workforce to achieve more.
+They will want to strengthen their talents, making them far more efficient, loyal, and effective.

-Enjoy non-work related activities
+Enjoy non-work-related activities

-Putting time into extra-curricular hobbies can help you to unwind, making it far easier to focus on days at work.
+Putting time into hobbies can help you to unwind, making it far easier to focus on work when it’s time.
 But it can also help you to grow as a person outside of work, keep you fit, hone your hand-eye coordination, and practice your social skills—all of which are useful once you get back into the boardroom.